 Yale School of Management

 |Exclusive!
 The Yale School of Management is looking for students who will become leaders – not only in business, but in public institutions and in society as well.
 Do you fit that profile?
-To find out more, click here to read the entire 4-page transcript of our admissions interview free of charge!
+Read the archived 4-page transcript of our admissions interview with Yale School of Management here!|

 At Yale, you will be surrounded by people striving to become change agents.
 You are likely to appreciate being in an environment that doesn’t just prepare students for personal success, but also for the kind of success that makes a positive impact on society.
 The school teaches that generating wealth and improving society are not mutually exclusive, and that in fact, these things go hand in hand.

-Yale's unified focus on business and society creates leaders who fundamentally understand this essential synergy, and who are uniquely suited for success and leadership in every sector, in any field, anywhere in the world.
-When it comes to applying, the admissions office advises you to be yourself.
-Authenticity is key.
-Don't tell them what you think they want to hear.
+The school implemented this curriculum to prepare students for today’s business careers, which tend to be more fluid and dynamic.
+When it comes to applying, the admissions office advises you to be yourself and authenticity is key.
 Your well-written personal statement will play a big role in how well you capture the attention of the admissions office.